Dr. Nicholas Welch

 Like other Indigenous languages of Canada in the wake of the residential school catastrophe, the languages of Labrador face declining numbers of speakers as more children grow up speaking only English.
 The report of the Truth and Reconciliation Commission calls upon the government to aid in the preservation of Indigenous languages.
 There is an urgent need for trained language teachers; moreover, existing archived records of these languages should be further developed and made available to teachers and learners.

-Dr. Welch’s research contributes to the vital task of preserving Innu-aimun and Labrador Inuttitut, the threatened Indigenous languages of Labrador.
+As the tier 2 Canada Research Chair in Change, Adaptation and Revitalization of Indigenous Languages, Dr. Welch’s research contributes to the vital task of preserving Innu-aimun and Labrador Inuttitut, the threatened Indigenous languages of Labrador.
 His three-pronged approach focuses on training skilled personnel at Memorial University and in Indigenous communities, supporting and expanding records of Labrador languages, and moving existing documentation online so that community members can access it freely and easily.

 A skilled team of students, research assistants, and community linguists, trained by and working with Dr. Welch, support community efforts by holding workshops on documentation and teaching techniques, building apps and other IT tools to assist teachers and learners, interviewing fluent speakers, and transcribing and translating existing language materials to build massive online repositories of spoken and written Innu-aimun and Inuttitut.